AmitT/winsite-kickstart/wp-content/plugins/wp-fastest-cache/readme.txt

 == Changelog ==

+= 0.8.6.4 =
+* <strong>[FEATURE]</strong> Compatible with kk Star Ratings
+* to add aac, mp3, ogg extension for CDN
+* to serve wp-emoji-release.min.js via cdn if CDN integration has been added
+* not to show the cache for comment authors
+* <strong>[FEATURE]</strong> Database Cleanup
+* to show how to enable gzip warning for Nginx
+* to fix the check cdn-url issue which is cURL error 6: Couldn't resolve host
+* to check http_response_code is 503 or not if DONOTCACHEPAGE is set
+* to fix the warnings about clearing cache
+* to fix the issue if a js source is called as ?site=site.com

 = 0.8.6.3 =
 * to be able to hide toolbar [<a target="_blank" href="http://www.wpfastestcache.com/features/hide-toolbar-link/">Details</a>]
 * <strong>[FEATURE]</strong> Compatible with Yet Another Stars Rating